-On this site I have complied over 150 activities and teaching suggestions from my 18 years of teaching world language.
+On this site I have complied over 200 activities and teaching suggestions from my 19 years of teaching world language.
 I’m always learning something new about teaching and I enjoy sharing and collaborating with other teachers.
 The categories and the search box to the right are a great place to start exploring.

-Along with my classroom teaching, I work with impoverished communities and schools in Nicaragua.
-In additional to volunteering in schools I am dedicated to providing school supplies to students in the area of La Concha, Nicaragua who who are learning to read and write.
-See below for updates on my visits to the school.
+Along with my classroom teaching, I work with communities and schools in Nicaragua and Haiti.
+In additional to volunteering I provide funding to the schools for classroom supplies, materials, teacher professional development, uniforms and food.
+See below for updates on my work with the schools.

 Many of the posts on teaching methodology, research and activities on this site are free and you are welcome to download and modify to fit your needs.
-By purchasing my activities through the Teachers Pay Teachers links you will get great teaching resources and you will also help to provide school supplies (pencils, paper, books) for students at the Panama School in La Concha, Nicaragua.
+By purchasing the activities linked to my Teachers Pay Teachers store you will not only get great teaching resources, but you will also help to financially support the students and teachers at the Panama School in Nicaragua and the Fontamara School in Haiti.
 I dedicate a portion of the sales revenue to these these two schools.
 I also use funds to support several Kiva entrepreneurs.